xXMrSnakeXx/flower-delivery-server/README.md

 API_PREFIX - API route prefix

+Features
 In this app you can:

-get shops
+Get shops

-get products from shops
+Get products from shops

-make order
+Make order

-take info about orders
+Take info about orders

-prefill customer data
+Prefill customer data